2

 • 1

 printing a message on change would take the same amount of resources.
 The sleep might be the thing I am looking for.
 I was hoping for something cleaner.
-Feb 21, 2018 at 14:01
+Commented Feb 21, 2018 at 14:01

 • Personally I would just write a few lines of C to pause until the GPIO changes level.
 You pays your money, you makes your choice.